 A Content Examination definition analyzes the content of messages, looking for matches you provide.
-It sets the conditions under which a message is considered safe, or what action should be taken if it isn't.
+It sets the conditions under which a message is considered safe, and what action should be taken if it isn't.
 Once configured, each definition is applied to either a Content Examination or Content Examination Bypass policy, to control what message flows it should be used for (e.g. inbound or outbound).

 Consider the following before creating a policy: